-

 The West China Missions Advisory Board (WCMAB) compiled a list of missionaries in West China annually.
 Each denomination was responsible for compiling their own statistics and forwarding them to the advisory board member in charge of statistics.
 For this reason, the stats compiled for the different denominations are not uniform.
 For example, the Friends Foreign Mission included the names of missionary wives, while none of the others did.
 Some denominations included the higher education degrees that wives obtained, while other didn't.

-Nevertheless, the WCMAB lists are invaluable data about who was stationed where, when, and by whom.
+Nevertheless, the advisory board lists are invaluable data about who was stationed where, when, and by whom.
 The summer of 1926 was the heyday of missionary activity in West China before the Nationalist Revolution of 1926 to 1927 when all the missionaries had to evacuate for a period of six months to a year, and many did not return.
-It was also the year that the Canadian Methodists, Presbyterians, and Congregationalists joined together to create the United Church of Canada, thereby consolidating their West China mission under one umbrella.
-It is therefore the ideal year to gain a snapshot of West China missionary statistics.
+It is also the year that the Canadian Methodists, Presbyterians, and Congregationalists joined together to create the United Church of Canada, thereby consolidating their West China mission under one umbrella.
+It is therefore the ideal year to gain a snapshot of missionary statistics.

 Those stationed in Yunnan and Guizhou have been omitted from the 1926 WCMAB analysis.
 Their inclusion would not make a significant difference to the results because the numbers are small and, if anything, would strengthen the demarcation made between cohort and non-cohort missionaries.
 These charts focus on percentages of missionaries along lines of nationality, denomination, geography, gender and education.
 By analyzing these variables, we can clearly see the subset of missionaries who are in a cohort as distinct from those who are not.
 With the exception of gender, each of these variables sets the two groups apart.